gajicmarija/improved5gNS/README.md

 # improved5gNS

-This git-repository is a code base corresponding to the paper titled Analysis of QoE-Aware Slice Configuration on Application Quality in Beyond 5G Networks, submitted for IEEE Transactions on Network and Service Management.
+This git-repository is a code and data-set base corresponding to the paper titled Analysis of QoE-Aware Slice Configuration on Application Quality in Beyond 5G Networks, submitted for IEEE Transactions on Network and Service Management.

 # Requirements:
 For installation, the following software environment is needed: